-The reorganization of the oceanic frontal zone and its associated eddy field modulates the lowlevel baroclinicity (Dacre and Gray 2013) and the strength and location of the diabatic heating source for the atmosphere.
-It is clear from this and other studies (Woollings et al. 2012; Winton et al. 2013; Keil et al. 2020) that such features would not occur in the absence of ocean circulation changes.
+The reorganization of the oceanic frontal zone and its associated eddy field modulates the atmospheric low-level baroclinicity and the strength and location of the diabatic heating source for the atmosphere.
+It is clear from this and other studies (Woollings et al. 2012; Winton et al. 2013; Keil et al. 2020) that such features would not occur without ocean circulation changes.
 However, the exact pattern of large-scale SST change is highly dependent on the ocean model and its resolution (Saba et al. 2016; Menary et al. 2018; Alexander et al. 2020), which also affects the projected WBC responses to climate change (Jackson et al. 2020).
-The climate projections with eddy-rich oceans have typically been performed with a small number of realizations and relatively short durations due to high computational cost (e.g., Haarsma et al. 2016).
+Climate projections with eddy-rich oceans have typically been performed with a small number of realizations and for short durations due to high computational costs (e.g., Haarsma et al. 2016).
 Currently, high-resolution coupled climate modeling projects are underway with much longer integration and multi-ensembles (e.g., Chang et al. 2020; Wengel et al. 2021).
 These efforts will enable a robust assessment of the forced responses in WBC and ocean circulation from natural variability in response to projected changes in the large-scale climate.

-4. Feedback of atmospheric mesoscale responses onto the ocean a.
-Feedback to ocean circulation
+4. Feedback of atmospheric responses onto the ocean

-The new insights gained from these studies have led to improved process understanding and notable revisions of theories of ocean circulation.
-This section discusses current knowledge of ocean feedback mechanisms, feedback impacts on ocean biogeochemical cycles, and theories of ocean circulation and model parameterizations to account for eddy-atmosphere interaction.
+The new insights gained from the studies discussed in Section 3 have also led to improved process understanding and notable revisions of theories of ocean circulation.
+This section discusses current knowledge of ocean feedback mechanisms, including feedback impacts on ocean biogeochemical cycles, and theories of ocean circulation and model parameterizations to account for eddy-atmosphere interaction.
+The processes covered in this section correspond mainly to Figures 1e,f.

-For simplicity, we consider two categories of oceanic mesoscale effects on air-sea fluxes: SST impacts (thermal) described in Section 2b1, and surface current impacts (mechanical) in Section

-2b2.
-The thermal feedback (TFB) results from kinematic and thermodynamic responses in the MABL to mesoscale SSTs, modifying the wind stress and heat fluxes.
-The current feedback (CFB) represents the processes by which the surface ocean current alters the wind stress, near-surface wind, and turbulent heat fluxes, and thereby ocean circulation.
+- a.
+Feedback on ocean circulation - For simplicity, we consider two categories of oceanic mesoscale effects on air-sea fluxes: SST - impacts (thermal) described in Section 2b1 and surface current impacts (mechanical) in Section - 771 2b2.
+The thermal feedback (TFB) results from kinematic and thermodynamic responses in the - MABL to mesoscale SSTs, modifying the wind stress and heat fluxes.
+The current feedback - (CFB) represents the frictional processes by which the surface ocean current alters the wind - stress, near-surface wind, and turbulent heat fluxes.
+This subsection focuses on the respective - feedback impacts of the air-sea fluxes on ocean circulation.